PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 See note 14 and Appendix II of the obs4MIPs data specifications (https://goo.gl/jVZsQl) for more information regarding registered content, and feel free to ask questions!
 ________________________________________________________________________________________________________

 4) _*Prepare a "download_source_id"*_.
-Ultimately we strive in obs4MIPs to have a clear indication of the origins of the data was processed to produce an obs4MIPs compliant dataset.
-The way this is currently done is to prepare
+We strive for all obs4MIPs products to clearly identify the origins of the data.
+The way this is currently done is to prepare a simple [json](https://www.json.org/json-en.html) file that traps basic information.
+(As with the management of CMIP metadata, obs4MIPs metadata is managed in json files).
+[An example download_source_id.json](https://github.com/PCMDI/obs4MIPs-cmor-tables/blob/master/demo/rss-PRW-v07r01_RetrievedInfo.json) file is provided with this demo.
+The simplest thing to do is to save this file, rename it, and replace the demo content with the relevant information for a new source_id or dataset.

+) _*Prepare input table for running CMOR*_

+  8) Create an issue to include the processing code in this repository.